Jaacky/sorcery-wiki/Home.md

-Welcome to the Sorcery wiki!
+Welcome to the Sorcery wiki

 This wiki is a work in progress, and constantly improving.